 - Paula’s Choice Skin Perfecting 2% BHA Liquid ($29.00): available at Dermstore, Look Fantastic and Paula’s Choice

 - The Ordinary Lactic Acid 5% + HA 2% (£5.50): available at Adore Beauty, Cult Beauty and Feel Unique

 - The Ordinary Salicylic Acid 2% Solution (£4.25): available at Adore Beauty, Beauty Bay and Cult Beauty

 We’ve all been there.
 The hot sun invited you out to play and you were having so much fun, you forgot to reapply your SPF.
 Or you fell asleep at the beach and forgot to top up your sunscreen.
 Now you look like a flaking lobster. 🙁

-- Wear sunscreen EVERY day: sunburns don’t happen just at the beach.
-UV rays can penetrate through clouds and even get reflected on snow.
+Sunburns don’t happen just at the beach.
+UV rays are present all year round, from the second the sun comes up to the second it goes down.
+They can penetrate through clouds and even get reflected on snow.
 Don’t risk it!

 Related: 4 Ways To Treat A Sunburn Naturally